B.T., Applied Technology

 An accomplished engineer who works for the Intel Corporation, Geoffery Reid was familiar with the RSU campus in the virtual sense.

 He has been an RSU Online student for the past three years.
-However, he had never physically visited RSU – or Oklahoma – until he participated in commencement last week.
+However, he had never physically visited RSU – or Oklahoma – until he participated in commencement last week to receive his degree in Applied Technology.

 Reid, 57, and his wife Jeri, made a special trip to Oklahoma so he could receive his diploma by hand.